fal-ai/dbt-fal/docsite/docs/Docs/python-package.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Interacting with dbt from a Notebook
+# Importing fal as a Python package

-You may be interested in accessing dbt models and sources easily from a Jupyter Notebook or another Python script.
+You may be interested in accessing dbt models and sources easily from a Python script.
-For that, just import the `fal` package and intantiate a FalDbt project:
+For that, just use the `fal` package and intantiate a FalDbt project:

 ```py
 from fal import FalDbt